learnbin.net nav logo

 Figure 02: Circuit diagram of an active low-pass filter

-Calculation of transfer function of an active low-pass filter
+Calculation of the transfer function of an active low-pass filter

 The voltage gain of an active low pass filter can be calculated as follows,